How to AirPrint from iPhone to a USB Printer on Windows Across Subnets

 6. pfSense Firewall Rules

-I’ve added Floating rules because they supersede any LAN or VLAN rules, as well as default Deny rules such as “Deny IPv6”.
-It turns out that link-local addresses need to be IPv6 enabled and Bonjour uses IPv6.
-I have experimented with IPv6 completely disabled and blocked: AirPrint will work, but it takes eons for the IPv6 packets to time out and fall back to IPv4 and find the printer.
+I’ve added Floating rules because they supersede any LAN or VLAN rules, as well as default Deny rules such as “Deny IPv6.”
+It turns out that link-local addresses need IPv6 enabled, and Bonjour uses IPv6.
+I have experimented with IPv6 completely disabled and blocked: AirPrint will work, but it takes ages for the IPv6 packets to time out and fall back to IPv4 to find the printer.

 pfSense Bonjour firewall rules